Supreme Court of India: Fundamental rights

-During the Emergency (1975–1977)
+The Emergency

-The independence of the judiciary was severely curtailed during the Indian Emergency (1975–1977) of Indira Gandhi.
-The constitutional rights of imprisoned persons were restricted under preventive detention laws passed by Parliament.
-In the case of Shiva Kant Shukla (Additional District Magistrate of Jabalpur v.
-Shiv Kant Shukla), popularly known as the Habeas Corpus case, a bench of five senior-most judges of the Supreme Court ruled in favour of the state's right to unrestricted powers of detention during the emergency.
-Justices A.N.
+The independence of the judiciary was severely curtailed during the Emergency period (1975–77) imposed by Indira Gandhi.
+The constitutional rights of imprisoned persons were restricted under preventive detention laws passed by the parliament.
+In the case of Additional District Magistrate of Jabalpur v.
+Shiv Kant Shukla, popularly known as the Habeas Corpus case, a bench of five judges of the Supreme Court ruled in favour of the state's right to unrestricted powers of detention during the Emergency, holding that the rights to life, liberty and equality did not exist during an emergency proclamation.
+Judges A.N.
 Ray, P. N. Bhagwati, Y. V. Chandrachud, and M.H.
 Beg, stated in the majority decision:

 (under the declaration of emergency) no person has any locus to move any writ petition under Art.
 226 before a High Court for habeas corpus or any other writ or order or direction to challenge the legality of an order of detention.

-The only dissenting opinion was from Justice H. R. Khanna, who stated:
+The only dissenting opinion was from H. R. Khanna, who stated:

 detention without trial is an anathema to all those who love personal liberty...
 A dissent is an appeal to the brooding spirit of the law, to the intelligence of a future day, when a later decision may possibly correct the error into which the dissenting judge believes the court to have been betrayed.

-It is believed that before delivering his dissenting opinion, Justice Khanna had mentioned to his sister: "I have prepared my judgment, which is going to cost me the chief justiceship of India."
-In January 1977, Justice Khanna was superseded despite being the most senior judge at the time and thereby the government broke the convention of appointing only the seniormost judge to the position of chief justice of India.
-Justice Khanna remains a legendary figure among the legal fraternity in India for this decision.
+In January 1977, Khanna was superseded for the position of chief justice despite being the most senior judge at the time as the government broke the convention of appointing the senior most judge to the position of chief justice of India for the second time after the earlier instance in 1973.
+Khanna is said to have remarked earlier that the judgment in the Habeas Corpus case was likely to cost him the position.

-The New York Times wrote of this opinion: "The submission of an independent judiciary to absolutist government is virtually the last step in the destruction of a democratic society; and the Indian supreme court's decision appears close to utter surrender."
+During the Emergency, the government passed the 38th amendment to the Constitution, which sought to limit judicial review for the election of the prime minister and only a body constituted by the parliament could review this election.
+Subsequently, the Parliament, with most opposition members in jail during the emergency, passed the 42nd amendment which prevented any court from reviewing any amendment to the constitution with the exception of procedural issues concerning ratification.
+After the emergency, subsequent amendments made it difficult to declare and sustain an emergency, and reinstated much of the power to the Supreme Court.
+The Supreme Court later rejected the absoluteness of the 42nd amendment and reaffirmed its power of judicial review and the basic structure doctrine.

-During the emergency period, the government also passed the 39th amendment, which sought to limit judicial review for the election of the prime minister; only a body constituted by parliament could review this election.
-Subsequently, Parliament, with most opposition members in jail during the emergency, passed the 42nd Amendment which prevented any court from reviewing any amendment to the constitution with the exception of procedural issues concerning ratification.
-A few years after the emergency, however, the Supreme Court rejected the absoluteness of the 42nd amendment and reaffirmed its power of judicial review in Minerva Mills v.
-Union of India (1980).
+The Supreme Court's creative and expansive interpretations of Article 21 (life and personal liberty) of the constitution, after the emergency period, gave rise to a new jurisprudence of public interest litigations that has promoted economic and social rights.